-How much SPF should I use?
+How much sunscreen should I use?

 Should you use a chemical or mineral SPF?

-The best way to remove SPF
+What is the best way to remove SPF?

-The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown.
+The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown